Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in MLB.

-- The Marlins' 4.26 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.25).

-- Marlins pitchers combine to surrender 146 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Marlins pitchers combine to rank 16th in baseball in home runs given up (146 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.